-Pro-Active Fertility Testing.
-In some cases, it’s a good idea to get fertility tests done ahead of time.
+In some cases, it’s a good idea to have preconception fertility tests done ahead of time.
 Examples include:

 If you’ve checked all the boxes on our Preconception Preparation Checklist, odds are you’ll be conceiving a baby in the very near future.
 If not, fill in the gaps and start making appointments.
 If you feel fertility testing or a consultation with a fertility specialist is in order, go ahead and schedule a consultation here at RRC.